Create a representation wish-list that captures your unique passions and interests

 The first fundamental challenge facing all writers, whether novice or professional, is the process of transforming your premise into a compelling, sustainable story.
 This intensive workshop focuses solely on the art of the story, with an emphasis on such fundamentals as character development, super-objective, rising conflict, scene work, and the all-important quest to find your story’s superstructure.
 Through a series of lectures, published examples, and in-class writing exercises, writers learn how to spot critical mistakes often made in the initial development of any narrative.
 This workshop is designed for writers with a specific story they feel passionate about telling.
 After the course, you have a greater understanding of what makes a story work, along with your own detailed superstructure outline to use in the development, completion, and revision of your story.

-No meeting on October 15.
-Enrollment limited to 12 students.
+Enrollment limited to 12 students; early enrollment advised.
+Visitors not permitted.
 Internet access required.

 Please inform your instructor if you will miss a class meeting.
 You are responsible for any class information you missed.
 We suggest you arrange with a fellow classmate to share their notes when feasible.